artix41/ALFI-pytorch/README.md

       - `The number of training epochs.`
       - `e.g. 130`
 - test:
+    - `It contains the parameters related to the testing configuration.`
     - nb_iter_alfi:
       - `Same meaning as for train (but the value can be different).`
     - nb_theta: